 Factors that will affect the battery life:

-- Ping rate: As noted above, the more your tracker pings within a minute, the faster the battery will drain.
+- Subscription Plan: The different subscription plans feature different update frequencies (5 seconds, 30 seconds, or 60 seconds).
+The more your tracker updates within a minute, the faster the battery will drain.
 The more the tracker is used, the more the battery is used.
-For maximum battery life, we recommend the Basic subscription plan.
-If at any time you wish to change your device's ping rate, please contact us.
+If at any time you wish to change your device's update rate, please contact us.
 We're happy to help!

-- Hours traveled: Generally speaking, when a tracker is on the move for long periods of time, the faster the battery can be depleted.
+- Hours traveled: Generally speaking when a tracker is on the move for long periods of time, the faster the battery can be depleted.
 For example, a 10-hour trip will deplete the battery faster than a 2-hour trip.
-This also depends on the ping rate associated with your subscription, for how often your device communicates with the networks during a trip.

 - Temperature: The operating temperature range is -4°F to approximately 131°F. If the temperature is outside of this range, the tracker will have a difficult time functioning and, as a result, the battery can drain quickly.